hihsun/hello-world/README.md

 Hi people!

 This is my second and hopefully will be the last Github account.
-Hope I can contributite something in the near future.
+Will start everything from CS50...and to be continued.